 Our curriculum builds on fundamentals to promote a hands-on, discovery approach to learning.
 Children work both independently and in groups on projects that stimulate their powers of logic and imagination.
 Creative problem solving, divergent thinking, research, and self-evaluation are emphasized in each classroom, in tandem with more traditional skills.
 At the same time, our children are assisted in developing essential social skills; sensitivity to and respect for others, effective communication and self-esteem.
 Guiding them are talented educators whose awareness of the needs of intellectually gifted children inspires teaching that is both dynamic and nurturing.

 The role of the art program at Anderson is to inspire students to explore the different ways that they can express themselves visually.
-The lessons are developmentally appropriate art experiences that challenge them to think about the world around them.
+The lessons are developmentally appropriate art experiences that challenge students to think about the world around them.
 The philosophy of the art program emphasizes our students as potential artists who view the world from their own unique perspective and experiences.
 These experiences are communicated through explorations with different materials such as drawing, painting, collage, printmaking and sculpture.
 Not only do the students begin to express themselves creatively, but they begin to learn the language of art, such as line, shape, color and form.

 All art lessons are aligned with the curriculum and standards set forth by the NYC Blueprint for Teaching and Learning in the Arts, the New York State Learning Standards for the Arts and the National Visual Art Standards.
 The lessons work to support the standards of other disciplines such as math, literacy, science, social studies and technology.
 Students are expected to develop their abilities to communicate visually, orally and in written form within the Art Room/Studio.
 We use student artwork, art reproductions, children’s art books, picture books and technology to assist us in furthering these goals.
 The artistic development of each child is a blueprint for how we approach these goals.
 Children learn best when their learning matters to them – when it’s connected to their lives and experiences – and filled with wonder, joy and fun!